SpoonX/aurelia-authentication/README.md

 With aurelia-authentication you can:

-* Use local or third-party providers to authenticate the user
+* Use local login or third-party providers to authenticate the user
 * Automatically add your token to requests to the specified endpoints
 * Automatically refresh your token
 * Extensively customize the settings
 * Use standalone or in conjunction with [aurelia-api](https://github.com/SpoonX/aurelia-api)
+* Use [Auth0](https://auth0.com) as your only authentication provider (see [the relevant section](auth0.md) for more info)
+* Update valueConverters using the 'authorization-change' binding signal.
 * And more

 ## Important note